 To manage tags, go to Posts > Tags

 To start monetizing your blog, you need to first establish your website and generate traffic to your site.
-For establishing the website, you would need to create a decent amount of content beforehand.
+For establishing the website, you would need to create a decent amount of content beforehand and publish them on a regular basis.
 Making some content ready beforehand and keeping them in drafts can help you in publishing them regularly without running short of posts to publish.
 This can also help you find time to create content that in between that is relevant to the current affairs.

 Promote Your Blog

-After you have created the content for your blog, next thing to do is promote your blog –
+After you have created the content for your blog, the next thing to do is promote your blog.

 Know some SEO basics